How to write Markdown and prepare your environment (with VSCode)

 - Since it is simply a document format, you can write text without relying on a specific editor

-When writing documents for the Beyond Blog I use Markdown (this article is no exception).
+I write my Beyond Blog documents in Markdown (this article is no exception).

-After writing, I revise and proofread it, then convert it to HTML, attach images, and make fine adjustments to the layout.
+After writing, I revise and proofread, then convert it to HTML, add images, and make minor layout adjustments.

-The conversion process is handled using gulp, and a Node.js module allows for one-shot conversion.
+The conversion process is handled by gulp, allowing for one-click conversion using a Node.js module.

-In my case, due to CSS restrictions, the HTML output from the module cannot be used as is, so I run it through my own converter before converting it with the module.
+In my case, due to CSS constraints, the HTML output by the module cannot be used directly, so I use my own converter before converting it with the module.

-In this way, I can say that I am making the most of the fact that the sentence structure is simple, making it easy to process and allowing me to focus on revision.
+In this way, I am making the most of the advantages of having a simple document structure, which makes it easy to process and allows me to focus on revision.

 Also, since the articles written on Beyond Blog are generally technical, it is very helpful to be able to write source code within the article